 Automation Is Becoming Critical

-Data center automation is expected to reach $19 billion by 2026, compared to only $7 billion in 2020, according to a report by Mordor Intelligence.
+Data center automation market size is expected to reach $27.35 billion by 2029, up from $7.4 billion in 2021, according to a report by Fortune Business Insights.
 Growth in data center automation increased in response to COVID-19 as businesses accelerated their digital initiatives.
 According to the Uptime Institute, 73% of data center operators have increased the use of automation as a direct result of challenges stemming from the COVID-19 crisis.

 Automation is helping data center operators meet a variety of goals.
 By eliminating manual interventions, data center operators can reduce the risk of downtime while streamlining data processes and provisioning compute to meet real-time demand.